martinsolent/COM726_support/docs/week_3/child_2.md

 4. Collect/record useful documents, diagrams/images & snippets of information
 5. Write up an Annotated Bibliography for each of the most useful sources

-Annotated Bibliography to undertake your project and help for inclusions within the final report –especially the literature review.

 An Annotated Bibliography simply means “Note about a book” but can relate to notes on any type of sources Annotated Bibliography is a “database” of information It should be one of the first steps when undertaking research